pulumi/registry/themes/default/content/registry/packages/equinix-metal/installation-configuration.md

 * .NET: [`Pulumi.EquinixMetal`](https://www.nuget.org/packages/Pulumi.EquinixMetal)

 ## Configuring Credentials

+Pulumi relies on the Equinix Metal SDK to authenticate requests from your computer to Equinix Metal.
+Your credentials are never sent to pulumi.com.
+The Pulumi Equinix Metal Provider needs to be configured with Equinix Metal credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: